unum-cloud/usearch/README.md

 With Objective-C and Swift iOS bindings, USearch can be easily used in mobile applications.
 The [SwiftVectorSearch](https://github.com/ashvardanian/SwiftVectorSearch) project illustrates how to build a dynamic, real-time search system on iOS.
 In this example, we use 2-dimensional vectors—encoded as latitude and longitude—to find the closest Points of Interest (POIs) on a map.
-The search is based on the Haversine distance metric, but can easily be extended to support high-dimensional vectors.
+The search is based on the Haversine distance metric but can easily be extended to support high-dimensional vectors.

 ## Integrations